vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 |

-I got so used to having 0:0 as a user:group that I didn't even check the content of the file.
-Or, even what permissions were set.
-Frankly, I wasn't even aware of the hidden problem of having a current directory in the archive at the time.
-I just looked at the directory structure, and that was a huge mistake.
-Because if I checked them, I'd see non-standard permissions (700) of a current directory ".", and non-standard user and group of the entire archive content:
+I got so used to having 0:0 as a user:group on all files in archives that I didn't even check their actual permissions and owners.
+I just looked at the directory structure and noticed that all the executables were conveniently located under the relative path *"./usr/bin/"*.
+I quickly decided to just extract them to my root directory, so they would be immediately available in my $PATH.
+This was a big mistake, because if I checked them, I'd see non-standard permissions (700) of a current directory "." and non-standard user:group of the entire archive content:

 |